With an active fountain pen network in the Philippines, the common question is: are there Filipino brands for pens and related products?

 Troublemaker Inks

-The first Philippine-made fountain pen ink on the market in recent years excited the local community two year ago.
-Created young Cebuano duo of Gabriel Arnado and Kaiser Dale Diragos (click for our interview), they used to produce inks on a per-order basis.
-Recently, Troublemaker Inks tend to get sold out quickly with limited bottles per color.
-Currently, orders are closed.
-But they did release a special color in collaboration with Scribe late this year.
+The first Philippine-made fountain pen ink on the market in recent years excited the local community in 2018.
+Created by young Cebuano duo Gabriel Arnado and Kaiser Dale Diragos (click for our interview), they used to produce inks on a per-order basis.
+Recently, Troublemaker Inks tend to get sold out quickly with limited bottles per color, as they shifted from selling directly to consumers to supplying stationery merchants.
+The best way to buy directly from them without going through stores would be to catch them at the annual Manila Pen Show.

 Price: The latest release cost Php695 for 60ml.
 Follow us on Facebook to get notified when they go back from hiatus.